thomasjpfan/smolagents/docs/source/en/reference/models.md

 ```

 > [!TIP]
 > You must have `mlx-lm` installed on your machine.
-Please run `pip install 'smolagents[mlx-lm]'` if it's not the case.
+Please run `pip install smolagents[mlx-lm]` if it's not the case.

 [[autodoc]] MLXModel